-The word handicap in golf is used to state the potential of a golfer numerically.
+The word handicap in golf is used to numerically state the potential of a golfer.
 Good golfers are those whose handicaps are at the lowest.
 Over time, rules pertaining to golf handicaps have transitioned differently from one country to another.
-For this reason, a new system was introduced globally in 2020, to govern rules of handicapping globally.
-It is known as World Handicap System (WHS) and it was put in place by the two bodies that govern sports activities.
+For this reason, a new system was introduced globally in 2020 to govern the rules of handicapping globally.
+It is known as World Handicap System (WHS) and was put in place by the two bodies governing sports activities.
 The R&A and USGA.

 The Purpose And Importance Of The Handicap

 The purpose of handicaps is to give every golfer an equal and fair chance during a competition.
 This was created in an attempt to create a level ground to enable golfers to compete equally.